Introduction to Application Server

 - A mechanism for implementing security for data as well as end-user traffic.

-Although they can have a different purpose, not all application servers are used for the same set of the functionalities.
-For example, someone might need it for scalability, others might need it for better managing applications for the web, etc.
+Although they can have a different purpose, not all application servers are used for the same functionalities set.
+For example, someone might need it for scalability; others might need it for better managing applications for the web, etc.

 - Provides a mechanism for dealing with all the components and running services like session management, synchronous and asynchronous client notifications.

 - It becomes very easy to install applications in one place.

 - Changing to any configuration, such as moving the Database server, can be done centrally from one location.